Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 ## 7. Resolved Bugs

-- Deletion modal was not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger to pop up window before deleting the record.
+- Deletion modal was not functioning, the modal used for confirming an action before deleting was not popping up and the selection was deleted without confirmation: the class `modal-trigger` was added to the modal function to trigger a pop up window before deleting the record.

 - Background and foreground colours do not have a sufficient contrast ratio.
 Low-contrast text is difficult or impossible for many users to read: Colour scheme was altered to be more visually pleasing.